josecarloscarvalho/Tech/README.md

 The problem was modeled as follows:
 * We assume that each ball is inserted only once.
 * A class (DrawningBoard) that represents the frame of balls drawn up to date, acting as data structure (since it was recommended not to use java.util structures).
 * LotteryRackImpl is the implementation of the LotteryRack interface.
 It also implements a validation method on the received input.
-Whenever a ball is added, if the number is not valid, an appropriate exception will be thrown (common.exceptions)
+* Whenever a ball is added, if the number is not valid, an appropriate exception will be thrown (common.exceptions).
+If the ball number is valid, the number will be inserted in correct position.

 ## Spelling Out
 The problem was modeled as follows: